Skip to main content

 ▶ Watch every normal collapse onto "that one curve"

-Height, IQ, daily stock returns, factory part errors — real-world normal-ish things all have different means and spreads.
+Height, IQ, blood pressure readings, factory part errors — real-world normal-ish things all have different means and spreads.
 Yet apply z = (x − μ) / σ and they all snap onto that pink curve.

 It auto-plays on scroll (▶ to replay).
 That's why every statistical formula needs only one standard-normal table.